 The Best Family Sessions Feel More Like Play Than Posing

+Family photos with toddlers work best when they feel like an outing, not a shoot.
 My approach with every family is the same: I guide, I don’t direct.
 There is a difference.
 Directing sounds like “everyone look here and smile.”
 Guiding sounds like “dad, pick her up and spin her — go!” or “walk toward that tree, and just talk to each other like I’m not here.”

 With toddlers specifically, the tools I reach for most often are snacks, simple games, and gentle distraction.
 Snacks ideally before and after the session rather than during — something non-messy, something they love.
 Games can be as simple as “run to that tree and back” or “can you find something yellow?”
 The goal is not to manufacture a moment but to create the conditions for real ones to happen.

-Let them warm up.
+Let them lead

 Why Connection Matters More Than Perfect Smiles